This post may contain affiliate links. Please read my disclosure policy.

 Inspired by a recipe in Delicious Soups by Belinda Williams.

-Well there you have it … another meatless Monday meal that doesn’t make you feel like somethings missing!
+Well there you have it … another meatless Monday meal that doesn’t make you feel like something’s missing!
 Why meatless?
-As we get older it’s harder to keep those cholesterol numbers down so as much as as we can, we try to eat healthy, get a little exercise and behave!
-Happy Monday!
-Hope you have a wonderful week.
-Thanks so much for stopping by!
+As we get older it’s harder to keep those cholesterol numbers down so as much as as we can, we try to eat healthy, get a little exercise and behave.
+Oh yes, we’re still saving room for dessert!